johndunne2019/Machine-Learning-and-Statistics-Project-2020/README.md

 Check you have Docker installed by running the below on your command line:

-docker --version
+* docker --version

 If Docker is not installed visit:

-Installing Docker on Windows: https://docs.docker.com/docker-for-windows/install/
+* Installing Docker on Windows: https://docs.docker.com/docker-for-windows/install/

 **Building a Docker Image**

 A docker image is a template from which a docker container can be built.

-To build a docker container in this repository navigate to the folder location and:
+To build a docker image in this repository navigate to the folder location on command line and type:

-docker built -t predictions-app .
+* docker build -t predictions-app .

-I have given the container a name which is my student number.
+I have given the container an ID here before the final dot

 To see the docker image that has been built:

-docker image ls
+* docker image ls

 **Running a docker container**